 All links go directly to official Baxter, Iowa government websites.

-In addition to the Baxter, Jasper County Sheriff's Office, several municipal police departments operate within the county, including the Newton Police Department, Colfax Police Department, and Prairie City Police Department.
-These agencies are responsible for law enforcement within their respective city limits, handling local crime, traffic enforcement, and community policing efforts.
-Coordination between the Sheriff's Office and municipal departments ensures comprehensive coverage and response to major incidents across the county.
+The Jasper County Sheriff's Office works alongside several municipal police departments throughout the county to provide law enforcement coverage.
+The Newton Police Department, Colfax Police Department, and Prairie City Police Department each handle law enforcement within their respective city limits, addressing local crime, traffic enforcement, and community policing efforts.
+Coordination between the Sheriff's Office and these municipal departments ensures coverage and response to major incidents across the county.

 Jail & Inmate Records